Equestrian events at the 1912 Summer Olympics: Eventing

 The eventing competition had 7 nations competing with a total of 27 riders.
 The team event had 3 or 4 riders per nation, who were required to be officers on army mounts.
 The format differed greatly from what is currently used, being held over 5 days.
 The first day was a 55 km endurance ride to be completed in 4 hours, which included a 5 km, 12-obstacle cross-country course to be completed in 15 minutes.
 On the second day the horses were rested before coming out on the third day for a 3500m steeplechase over 10 obstacles, to be completed in 5min and 50 seconds.
 The fourth day was a jumping test, over a 15-obstacle course with a maximum height of 1.30 metes and 3.00 meters in width.
 The final day held the dressage test.
 Each phase could garner up to 10 points.

 Medal summary

 Participating nations

 A total of 62 riders from 10 nations competed at the Stockholm Games:

 Medal table

+Officials

+Appointment of officials was as follows: